myinternetofthings/led-lamp-touch-switch/README.md

 Led lamp controller with touch dimmer function.
 There are 2 touch buttons that increase and decrease brightness.
 Brightness is controller via PWM output using power mosfet.
 Dimming function has 128 levels mapped via exponential function to 10bits of PWM.
+Pressing any button for less than about 0.5s turns lamp off.
+Pressing any button again turns lamp on with previous brightness level saved.

 Project is developed in MPLAB X IDE v3.51.
 Microcontroller used is Microchip PIC16F1823.